Mountain Lake House: History

 In 1961, Norman Huffman, Jay’s son and Elwood’s brother, added management of Mountain Lake House to his already busy schedule.
 During the 1960s the Lake Side Motel was added.
 Norman continued to manage the property until his brother, Carlyle, purchased the Mountain Lake House holdings from the rest of the family and installed his son, Bob, as manager in 1971.

 In 1982, Carlyle Huffman sold Mountain Lake House to the Farda family.
 They changed the name of the property to "Mountain Lake Resort" at that time, but the famous letters remained the same.
-In the 1980s the Farda’s built an indoor pool addition on the West side of the original main building.
+In the 1980s the Fardas built an indoor pool addition on the West side of the original main building.
 They also added a small mini golf course and playground.

 Mountain Lake House officially closed its doors for the last time in September 2000.
 The resort remained idle until it was sold to Richard Blewitt in 2004.
 Mr. Blewitt's dream of reopening the resort (to be called Rich's Promise) as a haven for the families of active-duty military personnel was never to be realized.

 In 2004 vandals burned down the Rec Hall and in 2006 the Marshalls Creek Volunteer Fire Department demolished the remaining wood-frame structures in a controlled burn.

 The only remaining structures on the property are the pool, a barn, the tennis courts and the Lakeside Motel.
 Vegetation is quickly taking over the site and hiding what little remains.
 The asphalt lanes and parking lots are the only areas resistant to the growth of vegetation, otherwise the site is largely unrecognizable and inaccessible.